nlesc-sigs/current/granted/machine-learning.md

 ## SIG outcomes in the period April 2020 - October 2020 (for existing SIGs)
 <!--  As a simple list of activities in this period is enough.  -->

-- **Form**: Bi-weekly sessions on Mondays at 11-12
+- **Form**: Bi-weekly sessions
-- **Content**: Sessions time is usually divided between discussing issues in projects (if any) and following a topic of current interest
+- **Content**: Sessions time is usually divided between discussing issues in projects (if any) and following a topic of current interest.
+External speakers are hihgly encouraged.
-## Plans for the period until the end of April 2021
+## Plans for the period
 <!--  help text goes here  -->
 In this section, list what plans you have for this SIG.
 Describe each plan according to the following format:

 - **Bussiness as usual**: continue as so far
-- **ML2021**: organize the possible Machine Learning 2021 small-scale projects initiative

 For the title, describe your plan in just a few words.
 For the context, describe briefly and concretely what is the plan.